ochukoerewive/Stop_N_Shop/README.md

 4. Profile page(Vendor Admin)
 5. Uploading product and category
 6. Working Navbar
-7. Edit/Delete functionality for user
+7. CRUD functionality for user
 8. Add to cart functionality
 9. Stripe payments system(the card number to use is: